California Commonsense Healthcare Proposal

 1. Implementation of a Digital Health Identity System:

-Within two (2) years of the passage of this Act, the State shall develop and implement a Smart Health Access System (SHAS) to streamline patient access, provider payments, care coordination, public health research, and real-time service utilization tracking across the California Commonsense Healthcare System (CCH) and all approved private insurance plans.
+Within three (3) years of the passage of this Act, the State shall develop and implement a Smart Health Access System (SHAS) to streamline patient access, provider payments, care coordination, public health research, and real-time service utilization tracking across the California Commonsense Healthcare System (CCH) and all approved private insurance plans.

 2. SHAS Access Options:

-All citizens of California shall be issued a secure California Health Access ID (CHAI), available in both digital and physical formats:
+All legal residents of California shall be issued a secure California Health Access ID (CHAI), available in both digital and physical formats:

 1. The digital version shall be accessible via a secure mobile app and digital wallets.